born 22 September 1958 Lajatico

 Yikes...
 I gotta go lighten up.

 I believe that pop music played an important role in my classical music career.
-Caruso, Gigli, all this great, popular tenors sang pop songs.
+Caruso, Gigli, all those great, popular tenors sang pop songs.
 With pop music it is possible to reach a larger public and bring them to the opera house.

 It is very doubtful that Caruso or Gigli or the greatest concert tenor McCormack persuaded more people to attend opera performances by singing pop music.
 Today many people that have never entered an opera house know Pavarotti.
 This is because of Pavarotti's pop concerts and the Three Tenors concerts, all shown on TV.
 I suspect that not of many those listeners have converted to opera just because of Pavarotti's popularity.

 Bocelli's CD Aria – The Opera Album